Patricia

 Conclusion

-The Best Oatmeals for People with Type 2 Diabetes
+The Best Oatmeal for Type 2 Diabetes

 People who have type 2 diabetes often struggle with their blood sugar levels throughout the day.
 They may also gain weight easily, which makes it harder for them to manage their condition.